JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

 f (generic function with 1 method)
 ```

 The `t` function prints `x` and returns true.
 Similarly, the `f` function prints `x` and returns false.
-Using these two functions, we can easily find out which expressions are evaluated when using short-circuit evaluation.
+Using these two functions, we can easily determine which expressions are evaluated when using short-circuit evaluation.

 ```jldoctest shortcirc
 julia> t(1) && println(2) # both expressions are evaluated